sp-95/python-lifecycle-training/README.rst

 ~~~~

 Pytest cannot capture logs from loguru directly.
 So we need to propagate our logs to the
-built-in python logging in order to test log messages using pytest.
+built-in Python logging to test log messages using pytest.

 Add the propagation handler in the project ``__init__.py`` file.